Unacores/unaport-docs/docs/fiu_integration.md

 !!! note "Calculated values for Fields"
-	Since this is a template and some of the values need to be calculated when raising a consent request, hence absolute values cannot be provided.
+	Since this is a product and some of the values need to be calculated when raising a consent request, hence absolute values cannot be provided.
 For which we have provided fields that help you to define the necessary information for calculation at runtime.

 	Fields such as the `consent expiry`, `consent start date`, `data range` are calculated based on when the consent request is raised.